ciar4n/bonsai-docs/content/_index.md

 - No more inventing class names for each element
 - CSS size remains constant as your project grows

 There is nothing new about the concept of utility first CSS and today you will find any number of utility first frameworks to pick from.
-What is unique about Bedrock however, is how these utilities are implemented.
+What is unique about Bonsai however, is how these utilities are implemented.
 Traditionally utility first frameworks include a rule for every common CSS property/value combination.
 Not only does this result in an incredibly large CSS filesize it also means you are restricted to a set number of property/value combinations as defined by the framework developers.
-Bedrock CSS uses a different approach.
+Bonsai CSS uses a different approach.
 Instead utilities are defined by just the property and you the developer define the value.
 Not only is the resulting CSS a fraction of the size, you also have full access to the CSS spec for each property.

 ##### Style based utilities